fb-js/demos/readme.md

-# BMP-JS Demos
+# Framebuffer JS / Demos

-This repository hosts the [BMP-JS Demos](https://oxou.github.io/bmp-js-demos) page.
+This repository hosts the [Framebuffer JS / Demos](https://fb-js.github.io/demos) page.

-For the library used, see [oxou/bmp-js](https://github.com/oxou/bmp-js).
+For the library used, see [fb-js/lib](https://github.com/fb-js/lib).